nichtsfrei/scanner-lab/slackware/README.md

 make gather-packagelist
 ```

-this does create a `packages.lst` file containing all installed packages within the slackware image.
+This does create a `packages.lst` file containing all installed packages within the slackware image.

+The private ssh host keys are stored within the repository itself to prevent each image iteration to have a different key; since the image itself is public there are already possibility to gain them.

+They are stored in the format `${IMAGE_TAG}_${ALGORI}_key(.pub)?`

 ## How to build